 Funding guidance for EU students in the UK after Brexit

 Following the UK’s departure from the EU, it has been confirmed that most EU, other EEA and Swiss nationals starting courses on or after 1 August 2021 will not be eligible for support from Student Finance England or Student Finance Wales.

 You can find more information about this on GOV.UK.

 The standard fee for international students is £13,000.

 A small number of courses have different fees.
 Please visit our course pages to check the fees for your course.

 Funding your studies

 As an international student, there are a number of ways to fund your studies.

-We have a range of scholarships for fee paying international students.
-These are for undergraduate, postgraduate and research students.
+We have a range of scholarships for fee paying international students (York campus only).
+Some of these are for undergraduate and some for postgraduate students.
 Find out more on our Scholarships for international students page.